Q42/gcode-sort/README.md

 ## Want to contribute?
 Request a feature?
 Any help is appreciated.
 Send in a PR or reach out to me.

+## Thanks
+Thank to @pedrohfsd for his javascript version of the 2-opt algorithm.
+I used it because it was easy to understand and adapt.